AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/allocate-products.md

 Allocation from a parent organization to a child organization is limited in these cases:

 - If both organizations have different contracts and the product you are trying to allocate exists in both, mixing the same offer between contracts is not allowed.
-- If both organizations have the same contract, you can request permission to allocate the product by contacting your Adobe representative or by [submitting a support](https://helpx.adobe.com/enterprise/using/support-for-enterprise.html) case specifying that Product Allocation in Global Admin Console is blocked.
+- If both organizations have the same contract, you can request permission to allocate the product by contacting your Adobe representative or by [submitting a support](https://helpx.adobe.com/enterprise/using/support-for-enterprise.html) case specifying that Product Allocation in [!DNL Global Admin Console] is blocked.

 ## Overallocation